Wells-next-the-Sea Lifeboat Station: 1930s–1970s: motor and inshore lifeboats

 Although motor lifeboats had been available since at least 1911, Wells was not provided with one until 1936 because of the need for an appropriate boat launch.
 The station received a lifeboat, the RNLB Royal Silver Jubilee (ON 780), which had been designed by James Barnett and was light enough for the beach launch required at Wells.
 She was also the first Surf-class to be propelled by a basic water jet system, which was ideal for the shallow water at Wells.

+On 5 January 1946, seven men stole a lorry, and drove to the lifeboat house.
+There, they forced a window, and attempted to start the boat's engines.
+Their efforts failed, but they had already been spotted, and were arrested on returning to the lorry.
+They turned out to be German prisoners of war, who had been working clearing coastal defences, and had seen the lifeboat launch earlier on exercise.

 By the mid-1960s, the North Norfolk coast had seen an increased use of marine incidents resulting from pleasure boating and beachgoing.
 A Inshore lifeboat (D-11) was placed at Wells in 1963.

 Over 18 and 19 May 1963, the cabin cruiser Seamu had run aground at low tide at the entrance to Blakeney harbour.
 The Cecil Paine was launched to assist, arriving on scene at 10:50 pm.
 Seas were rough and winds were high.
 The coxswain made several attempts to approach, but sandbanks and high winds made it difficult.
 After four attempts, the two crewmen of the Seamu were finally taken aboard the Cecil Paine to safety.
 The coxswain was awarded an RNLI Bronze Medal.